Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Application to Study of Right Heart Catheterization

 To fit the Gaussian process model, we employed four chains with different initial values to estimate the parameters of interest.
 Specifically, each chain involved 10,000 burn-ins and 20,000 iterations after burn-ins, from which every 80th was kept in order to minimize autocorrelation.
 Combining these iterations, we obtained 1000 posterior draws for the parameters.
 We calculated a risk difference defined as the mean difference in probabilities of dying within 180 days from the start of study entry had the RHC been given versus had the RHC not been given, respectively.
 The risk difference estimate was 0.024 with 95\% credible interval [-0.031, 0.098].
 These estimates indicate that the 180-day survival of subjects who received the RHC did not differ significantly from that of patients who did not get RHC.
 Point estimates obtained from the comparator methods were found to be similar as shown in Table \ref{tab:dataResults}.
-In addition to having larger variability estimates for individuals in areas with less overlap, the GP model had the greatest efficiency in estimating the ATE compared to the other methods.
-BART+SPL resulted in the widest credible interval, which may be attributed to the method's variance inflation factor for subjects in the nonoverlap region.
+The GP model resulted in narrower credible intervals, which is consistent with what we found in some of the simulation studies (Tables \ref{tab:Results2L} and \ref{tab:NetheryResults}).